peterosterlund2/texel/doc/proofgame.md

 #### Random proof kernel

-For difficult positions finding a solution is sometimes easier if a different proof kernel is used when constructing the path.
+For difficult positions finding a solution is sometimes easier if a different proof kernel is used when constructing the initial path.
 The `-rndkernel` texelutil option can be used to randomize the move ordering during proof kernel search, thereby letting the search find different proof kernels than the default search would find.
 This option is not used by default since the search can take significantly longer if the move ordering is bad.

 Using several attempts with randomized proof kernel search and different random